An Inside Look at Brewing – Random Row Brewing Co

 This is a standard process for all brewers, Random Row puts in an extra step.
 Instead of shipping the spent grains off to a landfill, they work with a local Charlottesville farmer who hauls them off to use as feed for his pigs.

-Christoph poured Random Row’s flagship Method IPA.
+Ask for Random Row’s flagship Method IPA.
 It’s a West-Coast-style brew with citrus and pine flavors, and an extra “bite” to it.
-Tim was glad for the crisp, cool beverage on that blazing summer’s day.
+It is a crisp, cool beverage that can be just right on a blazing summer’s day.

 Click here for our complete Guide to Charlottesville breweries.